 Students should contact the Office of ACCESSibility when seeking a religious accommodation based on a sincerely held belief and practice.
 The Director of ACCESSibility and the student will engage in an interactive process with the goal of identifying an acceptable accommodation.
 The Director of ACCESSibility may, when necessary, consult with appropriate University officials, such as the Title IX Director/Equity Compliance Director, instructor, Program Director, Dean, or Provost, to determine program requirements that may inform possible accommodations and adjustments.
 Individuals requesting religious accommodations are required to submit an Application for Religious Accommodation as well as a personal statement describing the sincerely held religious/spiritual belief and practice.
-In the case of requests for religious accommodations, the interactive process may include consideration of a variety of factors, such as the individual's religious practices and the functions and requirements of the academic program.
-While a student's religious accommodation must not result in the inability of the student to perform the essential functions of the course/program of study, the University supports that the student should be given the opportunity to make up work or an exam when absent for an approved religious accommodation.
+In the case of requests for religious accommodations, the interactive process may include consideration of a variety of factors, such as the individual's religious accommodation must not result in the inability of the student to perform the essential functions of the course/program of study, the University supports that the student should be given the opportunity to make up work or an exam when absent for an approved religious accommodation.